rusini/manool/tutorial/lesson-4.md

 ### Maps ###############################################################################################################

-Unlike records maps are composite values whose individual components can be addressed using keys of any type.
-Let's construct a kind of dictionary for color names.
+Unlike records maps are composite values whose individual elements can be addressed using keys of any type.

-Example:
+Let's construct a dictionary to translate color names from English to Spanish and then another one to translate from English to Portuguese:[^a5]

     { {extern "manool.org.18/std/0.5/all"} in
     : var